florianstijven/-colorectal-surrogacy-analysis/README.md

 # Additional Files

-Files that were not mentioned above are related to the `renv` package, licensing, RStudio project files, or files related to HPC infrastructure.
+Files that are not mentioned above are related to the `renv` package, licensing, RStudio project files, or files related to HPC infrastructure.
 Specifically, `.slurm` files contain scripts for running certain R scripts on HPC infrastructure.